Are you open during Coronavirus (Covid-19) lockdown?

 When is the best time to neuter your dog?

-We recommend neutering dogs, females (spaying) and males (castration), at six months of age.
+We recommend neutering dogs, females (spaying) and males (castration), at six months of age, unless they are large male dogs, where recommend castration at 18 months old.
 Research shows that there are no significant disadvantages to neutering dogs/bitches before puberty, that the surgery is simpler and that the animals recover much faster.

 When is the best time to neuter your cat?